 The United Nations Police (UNPOL) has been part of UNFICYP since 14 April 1964.
 UNPOL works in collaboration with UNFICYP’s Military and Civil Affairs components as part of a “three-pillar” concept, developed to maximize internal collaboration on all aspects of the Mission’s mandate.
 UNPOL contribute to the maintenance and restoration of law and order in the buffer zone and cooperate with UNFICYP’s military and the Civil Affairs components concerning civilian activity in the buffer zone, humanitarian matters and to assist in the return to normal conditions within the buffer zone.

-The UNPOL component is headed by UNFICYP’s Senior Police Advisor, and is comprised of a Deputy Senior Police Advisor, 68 police officers from nine countries and one civilian support staff.
+The UNPOL component is headed by UNFICYP’s Senior Police Advisor, and is comprised of 68 police officers from nine countries and one civilian support staff.

 UNPOL officers are based in UNFICYP Headquarters at the UNPA (United Nations Protected Area) and at a further eight locations across the island, in or near, the buffer zone.